Historical Tales | News | Vampires | Zombies | Werewolves

-Key West, 1935: Zombie bodies prepared for disposal
+being prepared for disposal

 |A zombie attacks a Union soldier in Vicksburg|

 In any case, when Union forces entered the city on July 3, hundreds of zombies were roaming the streets, many in Confederate Army uniforms.
-As there was no FVZA at this time, the Union soldiers had to do the killing and they quickly found out that zombies, unlike soldiers, do not surrender.
-In the end, an estimated 2000 people were infected and destroyed at Vicksburg, almost as many as were killed in the Battle of Bull Run.
+As there was no FVZA at this time, the Union soldiers had to do all the killing themselves, and they quickly found out that zombies, unlike soldiers, do not surrender.
+In the end, an estimated 2,000 people were infected and destroyed at Vicksburg—almost as many as were killed during the Battle of Bull Run.

-Despite her fear of losing independence, the Queen had no choice but to ask the United States for help.
+Despite her fear of losing independence, the queen had no choice but to ask the United States for help.
 A detachment of FVZA troops arrived in the fall and quickly wrested control of the city from the zombies.
-But the surrounding countryside proved more difficult to clear, and more FVZA agents were called in.
-The sugar growers took advantage of the chaos and panic by launching a coup, and the Queen was deposed.
+But the surrounding countryside proved more difficult to clear, so more FVZA agents were called in.
+The sugar growers took advantage of the chaos and panic by launching a coup, and the queen was deposed in January of 1893.

-Hawaii was annexed by the United States in 1898, but they did not become the 50th star on the American flag until August 21, 1959.
-There has long been suspicion that the sugar growers let the plague go in order to destabilize the queen, a suspicion strengthened by the fact that the top growers left Hawaii shortly after the outbreak began.
-Whatever the case, Hawaii's 1893 zombie outbreak killed just under 2000 people, making it the third-worst in U.S. history.
+Hawaii was eventually annexed by the United States in 1898, but they did not become the 50th star on the American flag until August 21, 1959.
+There has long been suspicion that the sugar growers let the plague go in order to destabilize the queen, a notion strengthened by the fact that the top growers left Hawaii shortly after the outbreak began.
+Whatever the case may be, Hawaii's 1892 zombism outbreak killed just under 2,000 people, making it the third-worst in U.S. history.